Tesla is recalling nearly all of the vehicles it has sold in the U.S. because some warning lights on the instrument panel are too small.

 Tesla has identified three warranty claims potentially related to the problem, but has no reports of crashes or injuries.

-Shares of Tesla Inc., which have been in a since July and slumped after the company's fourth quarter earnings report last week, fell another 2.7% in early trading Friday to levels not seen since May of last year.
+Shares of Tesla Inc., which have been in a downward trend since July and slumped after the company's fourth quarter earnings report last week, fell another 2.7% in early trading Friday to levels not seen since May of last year.

 In December, NHTSA pressured Tesla into recalling more than 2 million vehicles to update software and fix a defective system that's supposed to ensure drivers are paying attention when using Autopilot.